bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 ### Required variation keys

-At least one variation is required in a theme.
-For each variation that you choose to include in your theme, you must provide the following keys and sub-element, with appropriate values:
+A theme requires at least one variation.
+For each variation that you choose to include in your theme, you must provide the following keys:

 * `name`
 * `id`
 * `meta`
-  * `description`

 For illustration, below is a code sample from Cornerstone.